 Interactive features such as micro-interactions (e.g. hover effects, dynamic page transitions) are widely adopted to improve navigation and guide users through content.
 These elements, when used correctly, contribute to a positive user experience and reinforce key brand messages.

-Modern web design prioritizes user connection by integrating elements that evoke appropriate emotions.
+Modern web design prioritises user connection by integrating elements that evoke appropriate emotions.
 Instead of relying on overly creative language, the design process focuses on well-structured layouts that guide users naturally through content.
-Thoughtful use of color, imagery, and animations support a direct narrative without resorting to embellishments.
+Thoughtful use of colour, imagery, and animations supports a direct narrative without resorting to embellishments.

 Techniques such as parallax scrolling and micro-interactions have gained traction as they create a sense of depth and encourage user exploration.
 Parallax scrolling, where background and foreground elements move at varying speeds, helps in presenting layered information smoothly.
 Similarly, subtle animations and interactive cues guide users through the site in a practical and engaging manner.